mazeyqian/learning/Notes/Vlogs/Cat.md

 en:

 Kitten Hiccups
-She had chicken breast for the first time—loved it so much she couldn’t stop, and ended up with a tiny hiccup.
+She had chicken breast for the first time—loved it so much she couldn't stop, and ended up with a tiny hiccup.
 #cat #kitten #cutepet #catvlog #adorable #petcat #meowtime #catlife #fluffypaws #funnycat

 ## 25-0616 Kitten Wide-Eyed and Meowing